troykershaw/RpgFsharpWorkshop/slides/index.md

 # Ding!
 Ding!

 <aside class="notes">
-"It looks like someone has solved the problem" the king says.
+"It looks like someone has solved the problem," the king says.
 "Please git push your code to me."
 </aside>

 ***